secureblue/secureblue.dev/content/FAQ.md

 ### [How do I enable kernel modules?](#enable-kernel-modules)
 {: #enable-kernel-modules}

-Some functionality requires you to enable extra kernel modules that are disabled by default.
+Some functionality requires you to enable extra kernel modules that are disabled by default in secureblue.
 Modules can be enabled by running `ujust override-enable-module`.
 For instance, mounting SMB shares requires the `cifs` and `netfs` kernel modules.
 To load them, simply run `ujust override-enable-module cifs` and `ujust override-enable-module netfs` then reboot.